kushhansagarwal/AirFQ/README.md

 How do I know this works?
 I tried it out in the air.
 Crazy?
 I was crazy once, They locked me in a room, a rubber room, a rubber room with rats, and rats make me crazy.

 ### Drive Check
-I drove down the I-405, turning brifely onto the I-10 and returning back to UCLA.
+I drove down the I-405, turning briefly onto the I-10 and returning back to UCLA.
 ![Drive Check](/unit-parser/drive/maps_subplot.png)

 ### High Speed Taxi Check